 The Medusa Project is an initiative to reclaim Medusa - the mythical Greek woman whose gaze could turn anyone to stone - as a symbol of female empowerment.

-To stop misogynistic appropriations of the Medusa myth and image
+To challenge misogynistic appropriations of the Medusa myth and image

 THE MEDUSA PROJECT IS MAKING AN IMPACT.

-To date, we have worked with the CEOs of Redbubble and Zazzle to remove from sale on their platforms all 100+ products featuring the misogynistic image of Donald Trump as Perseus holding the severed head of Hillary Clinton as Medusa.
+To date, we have worked with the CEOs of numerous e-commerce sites to remove from sale more than 100 products featuring misappropriated images of Medusa.
 We have also worked with major museums, including the Metropolitan Museum of Art, the Art Institute of Chicago, and the Museum of Fine Arts Boston, to amend biased descriptions of Medusa art.
 Said one museum director, “Much good will come of this.”
-Please email us at hello@themedusaproject.com to get involved or to let us know if you have seen a misogynistic reference to Medusa so we can take action.

-“Thank you for the change you have already made through The Medusa Project.” – Hillary Rodham Clinton
+“Thank you for the change you have made through The Medusa Project.” – Hillary Rodham Clinton

 Mishandling the Myth of Medusa